Overview

-Grit King® is a compact, unpowered Advanced Grit Management system that removes 95% of 75 µm particles or larger, protecting wastewater treatment plants (WWTPs) from the expensive impacts of grit abrasion and deposition.
+The Grit King® is a compact, unpowered Advanced Grit Management® system that removes 95% of 75 µm solid particles or larger, preventing the costly downstream abrasion and deposition caused by grit, silt and sand.

 Available as a free-standing unit, the Grit King® provides a flexible option for plants with small, elevated inlet works—a configuration that can eliminate the need for a grit pump—and if the turndown ratio is less than 3:1 grit washing and dewatering is also not required.